code4it-dev/c4it-hugo/content/architecture-note/007-api-gateway-pros-and-cons/index.md

 You can also **centralize Access Control Policies** by adding them to the API Gateway and have them applied to all the APIs behind the Gateway.

-Finally, you can monitor in a single place all the incoming requests and analyze the traffic to spot unusual behaviour.
+Finally, you can **monitor all the incoming requests** and analyze the traffic to spot unusual behaviour in a single place.

 ### Reduced complexity